Lysine Benefits, Foods, Supplements and Side Effects - Dr. Axe

 These AGEs are part of the aging process in the body in all people, but they’re in very high concentrations in diabetic patients.
 They’re implicated in many health conditions linked to diabetes, leading scientists to study therapies that involve stopping AGEs from collecting in large numbers.

-Studies suggest that one of the L-lysine benefits for diabetics may be to prohibit the formation of AGEs in those with diabetes by preventing specific paths of glycation that lead to these products, helping to stave off infection.
-Thus, the addition of L-lysine benefits those following a diabetic diet plan if lysine foods are included.
+Studies suggest that one of the L-lysine benefits for diabetics may be to prohibit the formation of AGEs in those with diabetes by preventing specific paths of glycation that lead to these products, helping stave off infection.

-3. Increases Absorption of Calcium
+3. Increases absorption of calcium

 Consuming L-lysine is associated with better absorption of calcium, which leads some to believe that it can help people with or at risk for osteoporosis.
-No studies have been done to date on the link between L-lysine and osteoporosis, but because of the important role calcium plays in bone health, logic suggests it may be a beneficial nutrient to supplement those with brittle bones.

 • healthy weight